purcelba/jekyll-now/Neuroscience.md

 ## Predicting choices from large-scale neural recordings

 I use state-of-the-art electrophysiology technology to simultaneously record activity from hundreds of neurons in multiple areas of the primate brain.
-I record neural activity while monkeys make decisions based on visual information and learned reward contingencies.
+I record neural activity while monkeys make decisions based on visual information.
 I use dimensionality reduction methods to visualize the evolution neural states during decision formation.
 I use linear classifiers to decode the information represented in different brain region and to predict the upcoming choices.
 I study the correlation structure of signals within and across areas to to understand neural interactions.
 My results from this project will be presented at the [Society for Neuroscience Annual Meeting](https://www.sfn.org/annual-meeting/neuroscience-2017) this fall.

 **Collaborator:** Roozbeh Kiani (New York University)